-Krav Maga and Brazilian Jiu-Jitsu are recently in the hype now because of their efficient combat procedures.
-Both the techniques are very discrete martial arts.
+Krav Maga and Brazilian Jiu-Jitsu are recently in the hype because of their efficient combat procedures.
+Both techniques are very discrete martial arts.
 While the BJJ has some historical self-defense roots, nowadays, it is most popular as a sports grappling technique.
 Whereas Krav Maga is famous for its aggressiveness, it incorporates defense against weapon attacks, striking, grappling, and multiple attacker simulations in the self-defense technique.

 Which fighting technique should you train for Krav Maga and BJJ?

 To determine which combat technique is right for you, first of all, let’s dive into the crests and troughs of each martial art!

 Krav Maga is primarily a self-defense technique that was curated by the Israel Defense Force to make their military personnel proficient in hand-to-hand combat.

 The training procedure of Krav Maga builds on aggressive counterattacks, instinctive movements, and no-holds-barred rationality in the absence of any conventional ceremonial elements.

 On the other hand, Brazilian Jiu-Jitsu, or BJJ, is a combat sport and martial art form that solely focuses on grappling and ground fighting.

 The fighting technique draws inspiration from Kokudan Judo and uses takedowns and throws to thrash an opponent to the ground.
 In BJJ, many pins and sweep techniques are used for strangulation or to set up joint locks.